-Second, Sumner's writings (much like those of contemporary luck egalitarians)[20] reflect what he saw to be an important moral difference between suffering that is due to chance and suffering that is due to choice.
+Second, Sumner's writings (much like those of contemporary luck egalitarians) [20] reflect what he saw to be an important moral difference between suffering that is due to chance and suffering that is due to chance and suffering that is due to choice.
 Those who suffer because of their own bad choices, Sumner thought, have no claim of justice on others for relief.
 But things are different in the case of those who suffer through no fault of their own.